toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/02-reference.md

 For more information about getting started for the first time, and authorization, please refer to the [FAQ & Guides section](guides.html#/howtogetstarted)

+## Swagger.json File for Product API

+To facilitate integrating with the Product API, Expedia offers a [Swagger.json](https://services.expediapartnercentral.com/products/swagger.json) file documenting the Product API model and operations.
+Please watch our [Video Tutorial](/apis/product-management/product-api/video.html) for more information on how developers can leverage this file to kick start development.

 ## API Principles & Standards

 - **HTTP 1.1** : Our API only supports HTTP 1.1.
 Requests made with HTTP 1.0 explicitly will be denied.